 “Home is not a place, it’s a feeling” – Unknown

 A home is any place where you are comfortable, and feel as if you can be yourself.
 What makes a place a home?
-It’s different for everyone whether it be knickknacks and photos that bring back memories, family and friends, great food, and/or a welcoming space.
+It’s different for A mother and daughter pose for a photoeveryone whether it be knickknacks and photos that bring back memories, family and friends, great food, and/or a welcoming space.
 It does not matter whether your home is big or small, as long as your heart is there.

 I — INCLUSION